kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 As you can easily see from the flowchart, the computation flows from top to bottom.
 The sequence is important because we need to compute the `gear_ratio` before we can compute the `speed`.
 Similarly, we need to compute the `speed` before we can compute the `speed_kmph`.

-In the image, we have put a rounded rectangle as the starting point of the flowchart.
-We also indicated the input arguments into the start process.
+In the image, we use a rounded rectangle as the starting point of the flowchart.
+We also show the input arguments at the start process.
 On the other hand, all the computation processes use a normal rectangle.
-The flow ends with the return statement and we indicate the return value in the end terminal symbol which is also a rounded rectangle.
+The flow ends with the return statement, and we show the return value in the end terminal symbol, which is also a rounded rectangle.

 <img src="/ictpsp/assets/images/lesson3/terminal.png" width=200>
 <img src="/ictpsp/assets/images/lesson3/process.png" width=200>